-Why are runner roots coming out of the stonewool blocks or cubes in my hydroponic garden?
+Why are runner roots coming out of my rockwool cubes in my hydroponic garden?

-I am a new hydroponic grower using stonewool cubes.
-I seeded tomato seeds in 3-inch stonewool cubes, and now just 20 days later, the seedlings are already starting to send roots out below the cubes and some roots are already around 2 inches out the bottom.
+I am a new hydroponic grower using rockwool cubes.
+I seeded tomato seeds in three-inch rockwool cubes, and now just 20 days later, the seedlings are already starting to send roots out below the cubes and some roots are already around two inches out the bottom.
 Is this normal?
-I don’t plan on transplanting the plants to stonewool slabs outside for another month or so.
+I don’t plan on transplanting the plants to rockwool slabs outside for another month or so.